 I strongly recommend only taking carry-on luggage for such flights — once your luggage is checked, it’s very likely that it might go to the final destination.

 Also, there’s a chance that you might not be allowed off the plane if the same plane is continuing onward to its final destination.

 13. Book Connecting Flights Yourself

-Here’s how I tested this: I looked up a flight from Toronto to Sydney, and it came with a 10+ hour transfer in Vancouver.
-I then searched for a Toronto-Vancouver flight and a Vancouver-Sydney flight — by booking them separately, I would have been able to save around $676, which is really good.
-All I had to do was add a few days in Vancouver to my journey, which would have been easily covered by the money I would have saved on the Toronto-Sydney flight.
+Here’s my testing method: I searched for a flight from Toronto to Sydney, which had a transfer time of over 10 hours in Vancouver.
+I then searched for separate flights from Toronto to Vancouver and from Vancouver to Sydney.
+By booking them individually, I could have saved approximately $676, which is substantial.
+All I had to do was extend my stay in Vancouver for a few days, easily covered by the money I would have saved on the Toronto-Sydney flight.

 Do not plan tight layovers, which are only hours apart — there’s a chance you might miss your connection.
 Only use this tip if you’re okay with adding an extra destination to your trip.

 Should there be alterations in your flight schedule or outright cancellations, you often have rights to compensation.
 Beyond a refund, the airline might also offer you a better flight option, especially if your original choice was based on price rather than convenience.